oslokommune/okctl/userdocs/src/getting-started/clean-up.md

 Log in to the AWS console for your account, then go to `Systems Manager > Parameter store`.
 Here you might find leftover secrets.

+### Remove deploy key(s) in IAC repository

+Log in to Github, open your IAC repository, choose `Settings > Deploy keys`.
+Delete any unused keys here.

+### Remove IAC repository

+TODO: remember if user has 3 existing clusters, and only want to delete 1 one of them.
+He cant simply delete infra folder an .okctl.

+It is recommended to delete the infrastructure/ directory and .okctl.yaml file upon successful delete of cluster, as the last manual step.

 ### List all AWS resources created by `okctl`